Status

 For Minnesota to effectively address the climate crisis, we must stop building new fossil fuel infrastructure and quickly transition to clean, renewable energy.
 So when Minnesota Power and a Wisconsin utility proposed building a gas power plant that would lock in decades of greenhouse gas pollution, MCEA swung into action.

-MCEA’s experts determined that the Nemadji Trail Energy Center wasn’t needed to meet electrical demand.
+Back in 2017, MCEA’s experts determined that the proposed gas plant, the Nemadji Trail Energy Center (NTEC), wasn’t needed to meet electrical demand.
 Clean energy and energy efficiency were better and cheaper options for Minnesota Power customers.
-We argued this case in front of an administrative law judge and won.
-The judge found that the proposal was not in the public interest, and recommended that the Minnesota Public Utilities Commission (PUC) deny it.
+This remains the case today in 2023.

 Key Timeline Events